-For an encryption solution, Microsoft's Bitlocker has been recommended.
-Bitlocker is a full disk encryption solution, which can be implemented using technology that already exists on the company's workstations.
+For an encryption solution, Microsoft's BitLocker has been recommended.
+BitLocker is a full disk encryption solution, which can be implemented using technology that already exists on the company's workstations.
 Something worth mentioning, this particular solution will contain a "free" or nearly free management solution.
-This is to forego the costs of \$150 (per workstation) 3rd party solution, and to skip the licensing costs associated with using MBAM and MDOP (Microsoft Bitlocker Reporting solutions) at an estimated \$10 per seat (Dalecheck Technology Group, 2014)).
-The project will have a budget for implementing Bitlocker, however, the TCO is meant to be very low, while the ROI should be high and continue to grow over time.
-When using this inexpensive management method, companies can save hundreds of thousands of dollars (potentially millions) in Bitlocker implementation and management costs.
+This is to forego the costs of \$150 (per workstation) third party solution, or to skip the licensing costs associated with using MBAM and MDOP (Microsoft BitLocker Reporting solutions) at an estimated \$10 per seat (Dalecheck Technology Group, 2014)).
+The project will have a budget for implementing BitLocker, however, the TCO is meant to be very low, while the ROI should be high and continue to grow over time.
+When using this inexpensive management method, companies can save hundreds of thousands of dollars (potentially millions) in BitLocker implementation and management costs.